gatsbyjs/gatsby/docs/docs/glossary/wpgraphql.md

 ## What is WPGraphQL?

 [WPGraphQL](https://www.wpgraphql.com/) is a WordPress plugin that adds a [GraphQL](/docs/graphql/) API to your WordPress site.
-[GraphQL](/docs/glossary/graphql/) is a query language for requesting information from an [API](/docs/glossary#api), and a protocol for servers that support it.
+[GraphQL](/docs/glossary/graphql/) is a query language for requesting information from an [API](/docs/glossary#api) and a protocol for servers that support it.
 Gatsby [uses GraphQL](/docs/why-gatsby-uses-graphql/) to serve page data.
-Adding the WPGraphQL plugin to WordPress lets you use GraphQL to retrieve the specific pieces of content that you need to display a Gatsby page.
+Adding the WPGraphQL plugin to WordPress lets you use GraphQL to retrieve the specific pieces of content that you need to display on a Gatsby page.

 ### Installing WPGraphQL

 You can install WPGraphQL using WordPress' _Add Plugins_ screen.
 You may also want to install the [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) plugin.
-WPGraphiQL turns the [GraphiQL IDE](https://www.gatsbyjs.org/docs/running-queries-with-graphiql/) (or integrated development environment) into a WordPress plugin.
+WPGraphiQL turns the [GraphiQL IDE](/docs/running-queries-with-graphiql/) (or integrated development environment) into a WordPress plugin.
 You do not have to install WPGraphiQL, but it helps you explore data and create queries from WordPress' administration interface.

 1. Download [WPGraphQL](https://github.com/wp-graphql/wp-graphql) and [WPGraphiQL](https://github.com/wp-graphql/wp-graphiql) as ZIP archives from their respective GitHub repositories.
 2. Upload `wp-graphql-develop.zip` and `wp-graphiql-master.zip`using the _Upload Plugin_ button on the _Add Plugins_ screen.
 You'll have to upload and install them one at a time.